fivetran/dbt_fivetran_log/README.md

 ## Are there any resources available?
 - If you encounter any questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_fivetran_log/issues/new/choose) section to find the right avenue of support for you.
-- If you would like to provide feedback to the dbt package team at Fivetran, or would like to request a future dbt package to be developed, then feel free to fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
+- If you would like to provide feedback to the dbt package team at Fivetran, or would like to request a future dbt package to be developed, then feel free to let us know via the [Fivetran Support Portal](https://support.fivetran.com/hc/en-us).